ryvoxr/notebook/school/college/carnegie-mellon.md

 this is incredibly important for me.

-To be a success, my college experience must allow me to focus my studies on the specific aspects of Computer Science that interest me most.
+To be a success, my college experience must allow me to focus my studies on the specific aspects of computer science that interest me most.
 I love programming from the ground up and dislike coding with abstraction I don't understand.
 I write in C and Rust, reinvent the wheel, and prefer good code over clean code.
 In my opinion, systems programming is the pinnacle of computer science.
-Carnegie Mellon's Software Systems electives combined with the core classes form a computer science curriculum that offers a surplus of room to explore my niche and become an expert.
+Carnegie Mellon's Software Systems electives, combined with the core classes, form a computer science curriculum that offers a surplus of room to explore my niche and become an expert.